 The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an early help response when concerns are raised about indicators of gang activity.

-If, however information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to Sefton CHAT team https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attach ment data/file/741194/HOCountyLinesGuidanceSept2018.pdf.
+If, however information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to Sefton Integrated Front Door.